jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If Cinderella doesn't get the horses, carriage, and evening dress from her Fairy Godmother, she'll never get into the ball.
 If the Prince didn't find her lost slipper, she'd never see him again.
 If the imprisoned girl's allies didn't steal the key to the attic, she'd never get out in time.
 And if Cinderella didn't have the second glass slipper, her name would be famous as a tragedy instead of a fairytale.

-Cinderella had a problem, and it wasn't that her step-family were terrible people, nor was it that the rules of society were unjust, or she had a tragic history.
-Her problem was that her terrible step-family controlled the tools Cinderella needed to improve her life.
+Cinderella had a problem, and it wasn't that her step-family were terrible people, nor was it that the rules of society were unjust, or that she had a tragic history.
+Her problem was that her terrible step-family forced mops and cleaning rags into her hands and controlled the tools Cinderella needed to improve her life.

-Tools are the levers of power in every story.
-From _Star Wars_ to _The Matrix_, stories start with the villians controlling the tools while creating a ruling philosophy to justify their control.
+The tools in your hand decide your fate.
+That's why they are the levers of power in every story.
+From _Star Wars_, to _The Matrix_, to _Cinderella_ stories start with the villians controlling the tools while creating a ruling philosophy to justify their control.
 The hero suffers an injustice that lets them see a problem with the ruling philosophy.
 The drama of the story is heroes and villains battling to control the tools needed to change the world.
 The winner implements their philsophy and changes, or reaffirms, the world in their image.

 If you were to bullet point _Cinderlla_, this is what it would looks like.